- Teaches students:

 As a student, I participated in yearly NYSSMA competitions, performed in recitals and National Music Guild competitions as well.
-I always knew what I wanted to major in when I went to college.
-I followed my passion and decided to follow my first love which was music.
+Following my passion made my decision to major in music the obvious choice.
 I wound up being the recipient of the first Ralph V. Ritchie Music Memorial Scholarship at Nassau Community College (which needless to say was a huge honor).
 I studied under Rose Tanner, who was a member of the Juliard faculty, performing many piano solo recitals as well as singing madrigals in a quartet.
-I really loved what I was doing.
-I went on as a performance major at West Chester University in P.A. for three semesters and it was there that I realized that I really wanted to teach piano.
+I truly loved what I was doing.
+I went on as a performance major at West Chester University in P.A. for three semesters and it was there that I realized that I wanted to teach piano.
 I've always been extremely creative and patient, so I thought teaching piano would be a perfect fit for me and it turned out that I was right!
 I also have had many other jobs working with children, such as being a camp counselor and a nanny for several different families and now I’m a mom as well !
-I decided I wanted to write and perform my own music in my own band as well.
-So I left West Chester and began several of my own original musical projects and solo performance acts.
+I decided I wanted to write and perform my own music in an original band as well.
+So I decided to leave West Chester and began several of my own original musical projects and solo performance acts.
 I've played the piano/keyboard, wrote music/lyrics, sang lead and backup vocals or did a combination of the above.

-During this time I worked closely with other advanced teachers and musicians to gain other methods, styles and techniques of playing music.
-I found out very quickly that playing a keyboard while standing up is much different then sitting at the piano!
+During this time I worked closely with other advanced teachers and musicians to gain other methods, styles and techniques of playing and teaching music.
+I found out very quickly that playing a keyboard while standing up is both stylistically and technically different then sitting at the piano,

 I'm patient, creative, positive and fun to work with and I really enjoy teaching.
-I love working with kids and I'm passionate about passing my love of music along to my students.
+I love working with children and I'm passionate about passing my love of music along to my students.
 I also love to explore improvisation with students and song writing if the student and parents(s) are interested.
 I myself try to always be open to change and growth.
 I feel that if you think you already know everything, that you’re not open to learning..and should be).

 If you feel your child and I would be a good fit, please feel free to call me.
 I'm always open for questions and conversation. :~)